net-commons/common-logging/readme.txt

 1. INTRODUCTION

 Provides a simple logging abstraction to switch between different logging implementations.
-There is current support for log4net (1.2.10 and 1.2.9), NLog, Enterprise Library logging 3.1 and Enterprise Library logging 4.1.
+There is current support for log4net (1.2.11, 1.2.10 and 1.2.9), NLog (1.0, 2.0), Enterprise Library logging 3.1,
+Enterprise Library logging 4.1, and Enterprise Library 5.0

 Additionally Common.Logging comes with a set of base classes making integration of any log system a breeze.